awsdocs/aws-secrets-manager-docs/doc_source/reference_iam-permissions.md

 | --- | --- |
 |  Secret |  arn:aws:secretsmanager:*<Region>*:*<AccountId>*:secret:*OptionalPath/**SecretName*\-*6RandomCharacters*  |

 Secrets Manager constructs the last part of the ARN by appending a dash and six random alphanumeric characters at the end of your secret's name\.
-This helps ensure that if you ever delete a secret and then recreate another with the same name that individuals with permissions to the original secret don't automatically get access to the new secret because the six random characters will be different\.
+If you ever delete a secret and then recreate another with the same name, this formatting helps ensure that individuals with permissions to the original secret don't automatically get access to the new secret because the six random characters will be different\.

 ## Context Keys That You Can Reference in an IAM Policy or Secret Policy<a name="iam-contextkeys"></a>